anoncam/linear-cli/src/kanban/README.md

 # Enhanced Kanban Mode for Linear CLI

-This module provides an interactive terminal-based kanban board for viewing and managing Linear issues.
+This module provides an interactive terminal-based kanban board for viewing and managing Linear issues, including a rich relationship visualization feature.

 ## Features